Version 1.0

 In the screen shots below Okta’s free tier is used - things might look different for you.

-1. Sign into Okta.
-Go to the Applications tab: Okta applications
+Sign into Okta.
+Go to the Applications

-Fill in Name, Base URIs (which is the Butler Auth URL) and Login redirect URIs (which is Butler Auth’s Okta callback URL).
+(which is Butler Auth’s Okta callback URL).
 Review the other fields to make sure they match your use case.
-Click Done.
-Okta new web app
+Click Done

-3. Add users as needed.
-Okta users
+Add users as needed.

 The settings in the config file are: